far-oda/LU-Survival-Guide/README.md

 *[Printing](https://print.lancaster.ac.uk)* | *[Checking in](https://portal.lancaster.ac.uk/ask/attendance)* | *[LinkedIn Learning](https://portal.lancaster.ac.uk/ask/study/linkedinlearning)*

+### Laundry
-**Laundry**: You can check the availability of the launderettes through iLancaster and pay for the washing through the *[Circuit app](https://www.circuit.co.uk/how-to-guides/circuit-laundry-app)*.
+You can check the availability of the launderettes through iLancaster and pay for the washing through the *[Circuit app](https://www.circuit.co.uk/how-to-guides/circuit-laundry-app)*.
 I advise using PayPal to get a faster refund in case any issues occur.